CDLUC3/ezid/templates/doc/apidoc.2.rst

 parameter, "format", specifying the download format, and may include additional parameters (see Parameters_ below) specifying search criteria and download format and notification options.
-The return is a status line indicating either error (see `Error handling`_ above) or success.
+The return is a status line indicating either error (see `Error reporting`_ above) or success.
 If successful, the status line includes a URL from which the download can be retrieved.
 Here's a sample interaction:

 .. parsed-literal::